 NORC's initial research brief highlights the EPOP study's broad scope and detailed findings on entrepreneurship in the US.
 The EPOP survey captures the full range of business ownership experiences from start-up successes and challenges through business changes and closures.
 This research brief presents data on a variety of entrepreneurial categories--prospective business owners, gig workers, current or former freelancers, passive or withdrawn owners, and multiple others.
 By these specific categories, the brief offers insights on demographics, work status, motivations, business operations, financial support, and more.

 The EPOP survey is a cross-sectional annual survey – nationally representative of adults residing in the U.S. – which measures the interest in, involvement with, and experiences with entrepreneurship across the population.
-Public Use data files and Restricted Use data files for Year 1 2022 are available.
+Public Use data files and Restricted Use data files are available.

 EPOP is a five-year, cross-sectional, nationally representative survey which measures entrepreneurship status and activity in the US.
 From 2022 to 2026, NORC will collect 31,000 completed surveys per year.
 The results will support estimation by key demographic subgroups and by each of the 50 states, Washington, D.C., and the 50 most populous metropolitan areas.